MinfonTsai/node_transcation/readme.md

-This is a very basic example of CRUD in Node.js n mySQL.

-Installation,Live DEMO, and tutorial here : http://teknosains.com/i/simple-crud-nodejs-mysql
+Blockchain or Mobile internet account Transaction need MySQL CRUD and display by Node.js.

+have a Bootstrap like ListView for checking record.

-## Installation
+ << Installation >>
-*for newbies : Clone or download zip to your machine then hit this :
+Git clone or wget download .zip to your computer by:

 	npm install

-## Configuration (database)
+MySQL database configuration
-app.js
+sudo nano app.js

         host: 'localhost',
         user: 'root',
-        password : 'root',
+        password : 'password',
         port : 3306, //port mysql
         database:'nodejs'

-You're gonna need to create a DB named 'nodejs' and import customer.sql
+for initial need create DB named 'nodejs' then import customer.sql

-## NOTES
-This repo still use Express 3, you might want to upgrade yourself or you can Go here (https://github.com/codetrash/rest-crud) for newest Express
+#Note: Repo used Express 3